mikepmorgan/run_analysis.R/CodeBook.md

 1. mean: Mean value
 2. std: Standard deviation

-Other keys:
+Other keys and unit notes:

 (Please note: I could have easily changed the columns to be the longer name.
 However, I found the long-form column names to be very clunky and not helpful.
 I think it is easier to just know what acc or gyro stands for rather than dealing with very long column names.)

-1. Acc = accelerometer
+1. Acc = acceleration from the accelerometer (total acceleration) and the estimated body acceleration
-2. Gyro = gyroscope
+2. Gyro = Triaxial Angular velocity from the gyroscope
-3. Train = observation during training period
+3. Leading "t" = Time domain unit
-4. Test = observation during testing period
+4. Leading "f" = Frequency domain siginals unit

 The column names are below (copied from R):